zheksoon/onek/README.md

 greeting() === "hola!!!!";
 ```

 Please note that while it's similar to React's `useState`, it shouldn't be used in a React component.
-In this case use `useObservable` hook described in [Using with React](#using-with-react) section.
+In this case, use the `useObservable` hook described in [Using with React](#using-with-react) section.

 <details>
   <summary><b>Extra:</b> equality check argument</summary>